nikkieverett/recipe-app/recipes/honey-garlic-salmon.md

 ---
-id: "5b5fd0cc016e740014676145"
+id: 5b5fd0cc016e740014676145
-"servings": "4"
+servings: 4
-"notes": ""
+notes:
-"directions": "arrange oven shelf to the middle of your oven. preheat oven to broil/grill settings on medium heat.
+directions: 'arrange oven shelf to the middle of your oven. preheat oven to broil/grill settings on medium heat.

 season salmon with salt
  pepper and paprika. set aside.